medcomdk/dk-ehmi-eas/input/pagecontent/Use-case-2.md

     http://medcomehmi.dk/ig/dk-ehmi-eas/StructureDefinition/EasMessagingOrganization

-# Error use cases for use case 2
+# Important error use cases for use case 2

 - error use case 2a - SOR-Information does not exist
 - error use case 2b - EER-ReceiverData does not exist